kblomqvist/SublimeAVR/README.md

 Press `CTRL+SHIFT+P` to bring the command palette into view.
 Next type *AVR* and select a command which to run:

+__Create/Update Project__
-- __Create New Project__: Prompts the MCU type and directory where to create a new project.
-When done you can open the project file located under the directory where ever you created the project.
+- Prompts the MCU type and directory where to create a new project.
+After that a template is asked.
+- If the directory already contains `SublimeAVR.sublime-project` file, the sublime-project file will be updated.
+Other files aren't touched and thus there's no reason to ask a template either.
+- When done you can open the project.
 To do that select *Project*, *Open projects...*, browse to the project folder and open `SublimeAVR.sublime-project` file.

 ### Shortcut keys